MarcGueury/oci-genai-agent-ext-lab/0-intro/intro.md

 ![Screenshot](images/when-was-jazz-created.png)

-In the 3rd lab, we will create 3 user interfaces for the above using the following tools:
+From the 3rd lab, we will create 3 user interfaces for the above using the following tools:
 - Oracle Digital Assistant
 - APEX
 - A python library Streamlit